pitr/statusus/README.md

   - feed-42.rss
 2. Pretty Dashboard
   - Agregate by day (like GitHub)
-  - Project's status is its last message's status (resolved/failing)
 3. (optional) Subscribe to email for alerts on dashboard (http://blog.nodeknockout.com/post/34641712180/sending-email-from-node-js)

 ## Nodejitsu